tomycostantino/tomycostantino/README.md

 👨🏻‍💻 I'm a software engineering student

 🧠 My main interests are Artificial Intelligence, Machine Learning, and Financial applications

-Currently
-  • On holidays visiting family
-  • Learning Solidity 🔨
-  • Analysing stock markets and cryptos 📈

-Usully
+A bit more about me:

+  • 🐍 Specializing in Python

-  • 💡Daily work on own projects and try to freelance to gain experience
+  • 💡Daily work on own projects

   • ⚙️ I mostly use: .py, .cpp, .ipynb, .h5, .db

-  • 🐍 Specializing in Python

   • 📫 Reach me on: https://www.linkedin.com/in/tomas-costantino-9053551ab/